exasol/websocket-api/README.md

 # Exasol JSON over WebSockets API

-###### Please note that this is an open source project which is officially supported by EXASOL.
+###### Please note that this is an open source project which is officially supported by Exasol.
 For any question, you can contact our support team.

 ## Why a WebSockets API?